 2. Who knows you (and likes you).
 Recommendations on LinkedIn are invaluable because they are unable to be edited by the flatteree.
 Also, recommendations often touch on soft skills rather than specific accomplishments.
 As a resume writer, I often look at my clients’ recommendations to get a feel for their personality.
 Even over inflated recs start from truth.

 3. Questions & Answers.
-One way to show further expertise, as many of us have done on this thread, is by asking and answering questions.
+One way to show further expertise, as many of us have done on this thread, is by asking and answering questions on posts.
 An intelligent and insightful comment goes a long way.
 Why do you think so many people respond to these things?

-Nonetheless, your LinkedIn website should only seek to complement your resume.
+Your LinkedIn profile should only seek to complement your resume.
 Never leave something off the resume with a link saying “click here for more info….”

 And this question is really all about respecting the readers’ time isn’t it?